KristinaEtc/slog/README.md

         Contexts() map[string]slf.StructuredLogger

         // SetConcurrent toggles concurrent execution of handler methods on log entries.
-        // Default is to log each entry with each handler in a separate goroutine.
+        // Default is to log each entry non-concurrently, one after another.
         SetConcurrent(conc bool)
     }